Christopher Rufo: Critical race theory

+LGBTQ issues and schools

 Rufo has been a prominent advocate for bans on teachers discussing LGBTQ issues in classrooms.
-He supported Florida House Bill 1557 (The Florida Parental Rights in Education Act, sometimes referred to as the "Don’t Say Gay" bill), which prohibits teachers from discussing such matters in kindergarten through the third grade.
+He supported Florida House Bill 1557 (The Florida Parental Rights in Education Act, more commonly known as the "Don’t Say Gay" bill), which prohibits teachers from discussing such matters in kindergarten through the third grade.
 Rufo appeared alongside Florida Governor Ron DeSantis when he signed a bill retaliating against Disney after the company criticized the Florida Parental Rights in Education Act.

 Rufo linked LGBTQ discussions at schools to grooming, the act of connecting with children for the purpose of sexually abusing them.
-He said that schools were "hunting grounds" for teachers and that parents had "good reason" to worry about grooming.
-However, the data that Rufo used to come to this conclusion "is completely invalid", according to the original studies' authors.
-Some critics maintain that Rufo's rhetoric has "echoes of slanders from decades ago that gay teachers were a threat to children."
+He said that schools were "hunting grounds" for sexually predatory teachers and that parents had "good reason" to worry about grooming.
+Citing a study by Charol Shakeshaft, Rufo has claimed that public school teachers are responsible for 100 times more child sexual abuse than Catholic priests.
+Shakeshaft termed this a misuse of her data, calling it "completely invalid".
 After Disney criticized the Florida Parental Rights in Education Act, Rufo suggested that Disney was involved in sexualizing children and that the company was rife with child sexual abuse.

+According to New York Times writer Trip Gabriel, "critics of Mr. Rufo, and of the broader right-wing push on LGBTQ issues, say the attacks represent a new era of moral panic, one with echoes of slanders from decades ago that gay teachers were a threat to children."
 Writing for Salon, education journalist and political science lecturer Kathryn Joyce has argued that Rufo's claims about public school teachers and pedophilia are part of his goal to "generally foster so much anger against public schools that it drives a nationwide popular movement to privatize education".
-Rufo's goal in privatizing education, according to school board member and public-school advocate Amy Frogge, also in Salon, is "very well-developed by PR firms.
-It's a billionaire's movement, and I believe that all the controversy about critical race theory and those issues are being stirred up in order to drive a 'failing schools' narrative.’ … The only way the privatization movement can gain ground is to create controversy and distrust of the public school system".
 Similarly, president of the American Federation of Teachers Randi Weingarten has claimed that Rufo and others who wish to privatize "public education are using Big Lies to undermine public schools."
-Rufo has said that "To get to universal school choice, you really need to operate from a premise of universal public school distrust."
+Rufo has said that "[t]o get to universal school choice, you really need to operate from a premise of universal public school distrust."

 Rufo opposes "socio-emotional learning", saying that it "serves as a delivery mechanism for radical pedagogies such as critical race theory and gender deconstructionism."
-Socio-emotional learning, which promotes self-awareness, self-management, responsible decision-making, social awareness and relationship building, was a fairly uncontroversial pedagogical technique before it was targeted by Republicans and Rufo.
+Socio-emotional learning, which promotes self-awareness, self-management, responsible decision-making, social awareness and relationship building, was a fairly uncontroversial pedagogical technique before it received criticism from Republicans and Rufo.

+Claudine Gay campaign

+In December 2023, Rufo and co-author Christopher Brunet investigated the past research of Harvard University president Claudine Gay, who had recently attracted controversy over her handling of antisemitism at the university and her defense of the university's handling of the situation at a congressional hearing.
+Rufo and Brunet alleged that many of her articles, including her dissertation, were plagiarized.
+Following further investigations of the plagiarism allegations in mainstream media outlets, Gay announced her resignation on January 2, 2024.
+In an interview with Politico, Rufo stated that Gay's resignation "was the result of a coordinated and highly organized conservative campaign."